-The best way to test for air leaks in the home exterior is use a blower door test, which involves installing a temporary door with a fan built in to check for air leaks.
+The best way to test for air leaks in the home exterior is to perform a blower door test, which involves installing a temporary door with a fan built in to check for air leaks.
 Another way to find air leaks on a cold day is by placing your hand around windows, doors, vents, and fans.
 You can also use a candle to find smaller leaks, like around outlets, light fixtures, phone jacks, and baseboards.
 If the flame dances around, it indicates a nearby air leak.

 Sealing your home helps reduce drafts, promote even temperatures, and even increases home durability.
 Caulk is commonly applied to stationary places, such as around doors, windows.
 Weatherstripping is often used where building elements move, such as doors and the moving parts on windows.
-Caulk around plumbing, ducting, or where wiring comes through walls, ceilings, soffits, and floors.
+Caulk around plumbing, ducting, or where the wiring comes through walls, ceilings, soffits, and floors.
 Apply caulk and weatherstripping to leaky doors and windows.

 Use Window Treatments